 We’re providing some help below in an effort to make this process easier for our supporters and residents to get a letter written.

-How to write your email or letter:
+How to write your email or letter

-- use your own words to express your concerns about the impact this development will have on Kanata North and its residents
+- identify the impact of the development on our Kanata North community, its families and its residents

 What you might say: